brendonthiede/who-here/README.md

 ## Creating an App Registry

-you will need to create an App Registration to be used as a App registration to connect to Microsoft Graph.
+You will need to create an App Registration to be used as a App registration to connect to Microsoft Graph.
+Generally speaking, it's a good idea to have one App registration per environment.
 There are some instructions here: [ASP.NET Graph Example](https://docs.microsoft.com/en-us/graph/tutorials/aspnet?tutorial-step=2).
-When creating the app registration, keep track of the Application ID and the redirect Uri that you chose (it can just be https://localhost:8080 or anything else you choose).
+When creating the app registration, keep track of the Application ID and the redirect Uri that you chose (it can just be https://localhost:5001 or anything else you choose, since it won't actually be used).
 You will also need to generate a client secret and keep track of that.

 ## Running Unit Tests